Hetty Verolme: Early life and family

+Hetty Esther Verolme was born on 24 February 1930 in Antwerp, Belgium.

 In 1931 the Werkendam family moved to Amsterdam from Antwerp.
-Eight years later, World War II broke out and May 1940 the Germans occupied the Netherlands.
+Eight years later, World War II broke out and in May 1940 the Germans occupied the Netherlands.

-WWII
+World War II

 In 1943, when Verolme was 12 years old, the Werkendam family was transported first to the Westerbork camp for a short stay, then to the Bergen-Belsen concentration camp.
 At Bergen-Belsen, Verolme and her brothers, Max and Jack, were sent to Barrack 211, also known as the Children's House.

 Sister Luba, a Polish prisoner, saved the children and took full responsibility for the group.
 Due to Verolme's age, she was tasked with supervising the small children there.
-She became known as 'Little Mother'.
+She became known as "Little Mother".

 Food and water was very limited and the conditions of the barracks were poor.
 Hetty relied on other children who were older for support and good spirits amongst the growing number of children.
 Sister Luba had other ladies to help her protect the children; however, many died.
 Their bodies were piled up on a mound right outside the Children's house.

 When World War II was in its last months, the camp experienced a typhus epidemic.
 Verolme fell sick, but survived.
 In April 1945, the British Army liberated Bergen-Belsen.

-Experiences/death of family and friends
+Family and friends

 On Friday 2 October 1942 at 8:15 am, Verolme's grandmother, grandfather and cousin were taken away and killed.
 Verolme's school boyfriend and her school friend Sonia Santiel both were murdered in Auschwitz on 22 October in 1943.
 Later, two of her uncles, Philip Van Kamerik and Max Werkendam (b.
 1917), were murdered in Bergen-Belsen.

-Verolme lost over 110 Werkendam family members during the Holocaust, spread through many work and death camps.
-As recently as 2015, names are still emerging of relatives who were murdered.
+Verolme lost over 110 Werkendam family members during the Holocaust, in many work and death camps.

-Post WWII
+Career

 After the war, Verolme and her brothers were reunited with their parents.
 With assistance from the Red Cross organisation, the family moved back to the Netherlands.
 As an adult, Verolme built a successful career in the fashion industry.

 In 1954, Verolme emigrated to Australia.
-Once there, she worked as a waitress, bus conductress, door-to-door sales person, real estate agent and a shopping centre developer.
+Once there, she worked as a waitress, bus conductor, door-to-door sales person, real estate agent, and a shopping centre developer.
+From 1964 she was director and then in 1974 managing director at Unita Investments.
+At the same time she worked for a shopping centre development business until 1984, and ran her own business, H.E.
+Verolme Estate Pty.
+Ltd. (1972–1985).
+She then ran Ibsag Prestige Realty from 1986 to 2006.

+Other activities

+Verolme has written about her experiences as a child in Bergen-Belsen, in two published works (2000 and 2010).

-Verolme became the first female president of the Netherlands Society in Adelaide and was on charity committees such as the Lady Mayoress's Committee and later worked with the Ethnic Affairs Council.
-She is a founding Trustee of Children of Belsen and The Holocaust Trust, formed to help holocaust survivors, their descendants and promote the continued awareness of the Holocaust.
+She became the first female president of the Netherlands Society of South Australia in Adelaide, and was on charity committees such as the Lady Mayoress's Committees, and later worked with the Ethnic Affairs Council.

+She was a founding trustee of Children of Belsen and the Holocaust Trust, formed to help holocaust survivors, their descendants and promote the continued awareness of the Holocaust.